 Best Practices for Construction Change Orders

-The point of a change order is to manage changes and deliver your project on time and within its budget while giving both the owner and the contractor a chance to agree on terms and avoid any disputes later on.
+The point of a change order is to manage changes and deliver your project on time and within its budget while giving both the owner and the contractor a chance to agree on terms and avoid later disputes.

 To make sure your change orders are fulfilling these functions, and to manage the process for the best results in the overall project, it’s important to follow best practices.
 The following are a few suggestions that can help you keep your change orders doing what they’re supposed to do.